General Order No. 11 (1863): George Bingham and Order No. 11

 American artist George Caleb Bingham, who was a Conservative Unionist and bitter enemy of Ewing, called Order No. 11 an "act of imbecility" and wrote letters protesting it.
 Bingham wrote to Gen. Ewing, "If you execute this order, I shall make you infamous with pen and brush," and in 1868 created his famous painting reflecting the consequences of Ewing's harsh edict (see above).
-Former guerrilla Frank James, a participant in the Lawrence, Kansas raid, is said to have commented: "This is a picture that talks."
+Guerrilla Frank James, a participant in the terroristic Lawrence Massacre, is said to have commented: "This is a picture that talks."
 Historian Albert Castel described it as "mediocre art but excellent propaganda."

 Bingham, who was in Kansas City at the time, described the events:

 It is well-known that men were shot down in the very act of obeying the order, and their wagons and effects seized by their murderers.
 Large trains of wagons, extending over the prairies for miles in length, and moving Kansasward, were freighted with every description of household furniture and wearing apparel belonging to the exiled inhabitants.
 Dense columns of smoke arising in every direction marked the conflagrations of dwellings, many of the evidences of which are yet to be seen in the remains of seared and blackened chimneys, standing as melancholy monuments of a ruthless military despotism which spared neither age, sex, character, nor condition.
 There was neither aid nor protection afforded to the banished inhabitants by the heartless authority which expelled them from their rightful possessions.
 They crowded by hundreds upon the banks of the Missouri River, and were indebted to the charity of benevolent steamboat conductors for transportation to places of safety where friendly aid could be extended to them without danger to those who ventured to contribute it.